yufeizhao/yufeizhao.github.io/gtac/index.md

 - Hear a concept you don't know?
 What happens if you Google keywords related to the topic?
 Is there a Wikipedia page?
 Is it actually helpful?
 - Go for general concepts of wide interest and applicability.
 - Avoid overly specialized topics (e.g., some specific recent research result).
 They are unsuitable for Wikipedia.
+- Make sure that any new article satisfies the Wikipedia [notability](https://en.wikipedia.org/wiki/Wikipedia:Notability) criteria, to avoid risk of article deletion.
 - Do not ask me for suggestions.
 Part of your job is to find a good topic.
 Use your experience to judge what makes a good Wikipedia article.

 Some components of a good Wikipedia article: